 The rollers/pivots/hinges that hold the structure together and let it roll smoothly to open and close should be able to stand up to the additional weight easily.
 Subsequently, the more 'heavy duty' these parts are, the more expensive they are.
 Also, if you do the calculations, the thicker glass will cost more, as there are more elements packed into it.

 Which Should I choose for the best value?

-There are strict safety regulations in the UK, and all enclosures have to be tested to British Standards, approved, and CE marked.
-As long as you buy from a reputed brand, you can be sure you are getting industry standard safety and warranties that provide peace of mind, and the problem of finding complementary accessories and other parts is eliminated.
+There are strict safety regulations in the UK, and all enclosures must be tested to British Standards, approved, and CE marked.
+As long as you buy from a reputed brand, you can be sure you are getting industry-standard safety and warranties that provide peace of mind, and the problem of finding complementary accessories and other parts is eliminated.